This story was originally published and last updated .

 The Nord N10 5G ships with OxygenOS 10.5, an older version of the company's Android-based software.
 It's one of my favorite Android skins, and though it has some issues with how it handles things deep down inside, it looks and feels pretty good.
 In short: If you're familiar with stock Android (or, really, Android at all), you'll be right at home.
 Though a few things are moved around, it's easier to get used to than something like Samsung's OneUI.

 That's not to say it lacks features, though.
 OnePlus builds-in perks that let you duplicate apps that don't handle multiple accounts, like WhatsApp.
-There's also a "quick reply in landscape" feature that makes great use of multitasking and is handy for firing back a quick message when watching videos.
-Although, it only works with a few apps.
+There's also a "quick reply in landscape" feature that makes great use of multitasking and is handy for firing back a quick message when watching videos, although it only works with a few apps.
 OnePlus' volume control menu is also way better than stock.
 On a more negative note, OxygenOS also breaks expected behaviors with overly-aggressive background app management (at least, by default).
 In practical terms, that means notifications may come in late for some apps, and you may notice apps that need to stay running in the background don't work correctly all the time.

 The bigger issue I ran into is an outright deal-breaker: Randomly, the touchscreen just won't work when you wake the phone up.
 It might fix itself in a few seconds, or it can take a few minutes, and it only happens one out of 20-40 times you turn it on, but it's exceedingly annoying and entirely unacceptable behavior that you're almost guaranteed to encounter every day.
 We ran into the issue on two separate phones (both set up from scratch/without a backup) after OnePlus first told us it might be a hardware issue, but that doesn't appear to be the case.
 We're now told "OnePlus is aware of the issue shared by Android Police and is working diligently to solve it," so I hope a fix lands eventually.

-Earlier, we had issues with the phone reliably connecting to Wi-Fi networks, but a recent update fixed that, and I've also run into a few intermittent issues with Bluetooth audio devices repeatedly disconnecting immediately after they connect.
+Earlier, we had issues with the phone reliably connecting to Wi-Fi networks, but an update fixed that, and I've also run into a few intermittent issues with Bluetooth audio devices repeatedly disconnecting immediately after they connect.
 There's also a very visible change in color balance in certain apps when they declare a wider color space while night mode is enabled, visible to a lesser degree outside it as well, and OnePlus offers no additional color calibration options in settings.
 The fingerprint sensor can also take weirdly long to wake the phone, and sometimes it doesn't work at all until you wake the phone with the power button.

 Though the model we reviewed is a European import, I didn't have any issues with cellular connectivity in testing here in the states, and it connected to T-Mobile's sub-6 5G network just fine.